TomArcher/technical-blog/content/posts/tfp-chatgpt/index.md

 If TFP is outdated, what could replace it?
 Economists and policymakers may need to expand the definition of productivity to reflect the new realities of human-machine collaboration:

 * **Time saved per task.** If an AI reduces a four-hour process to 30 minutes, that's real productivity, even if GDP doesn't change much.
-* **Innovation velocity.** AI tools accelerate how fast ideas move from concept to product — a dimension TFP never touches.
+* **Innovation velocity.** AI tools accelerate how fast ideas move from concept to product.
+This is a dimension TFP never touches.
 * **Human-AI capital.** Instead of treating workers and technology as separate, we should measure the combined capabilities of humans augmented by AI.

 This isn't just academic nitpicking. **If our metrics don't evolve, policymakers may underestimate AI's economic impact and make poor decisions about investment, regulation, and education.**